Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

-\paragraph{Data Collection.} To evaluate our approach, we collect recordings of \acf{psp} using the presented multi-camera setup in a mock-up operating room. \Ac{psp} was conducted on three human cadaveric specimen between T12 and L5 vertebrae.
-Hereby, we use a Colibri II battery-powered drill (DePuy Synthes, Raynham, MA, USA) for pre-drilling, and a polyaxial pedicle screwdriver (M.U.S.T., Medacta SA, Castel San Pietro, Switzerland) for screw insertion.
-Both instruments are subject to our marker-less pose reconstruction method.
-The screw placements were performed by one trained surgeon and three novices using pre-drilled optimal screw trajectories.
+\paragraph{Surgical Wet lab} To evaluate our approach, we record the instrumentation phase of spinal fusion surgery using the presented multi-camera acquisition setup in a surgical wet lab.
+Spinal instrumentation consists of pre-drilling a screw trajectory, implantation, and removal of a pedicle screw implant.
+Hereby, we use a Colibri II battery-powered drill (DePuy Synthes, Raynham, MA, USA) for pre-drilling, and a polyaxial pedicle screwdriver (Medacta SA, Castel San Pietro, Switzerland) for screw insertion.
+Both instruments are subject to our marker-less pose estimation system.
+Screw implantation is conducted on three human specimens between T10 and L5 vertebrae by one trained surgeon and three researchers using pre-drilled optimal screw trajectories.